 Traditions meet contemporary life in this fascinating New Zealand culture.

 During your amazing adventure around New Zealand, do doubt you will hear Maori legends, learn about their short but fascinating history, and be entertained by their arts.
+In this quick guide, we’ll go through the Maori culture in New Zealand.

 The Maori were the first settlers in New Zealand.
 Over a 1000+ years, the Maori have developed an intriguing culture.
 Of course, there has been huge changes when sharing New Zealand with Western societies, but many Maori traditions are still evident in the globalising culture of New Zealand.